orthanc-mirrors/orthanc-book/Sphinx/source/plugins/wsi.rst

   ``manifest.json`` of the parent DICOM series automatically aggregates all the frames of the series as a single collection.

+Starting with release 3.0, the WSI plugin can also generate multi-resolution pyramids on-the-fly from the frames of a DICOM
+instance:

+* The IIIF Presentation manifest is located at URI ``/wsi/iiif/frames-pyramids/{instanceId}/{frameNumber}/manifest.json``, where ``instanceId`` is the :ref:`Orthanc identifier <orthanc-ids>` of the DICOM instance of interest, and ``frameNumber`` is the index of the frame of interest in the instance (the first frame has an index of zero).

+* The corresponding IIIF Image data source is located at URI ``/wsi/iiif/frames-pyramids/{instanceId}/{frameNumber}/index.json``.

 Web user interface
 ^^^^^^^^^^^^^^^^^^